TrakeLean/Rift-Revealer/DEVELOPMENT.md

 ✅ Auto-monitoring working
 ✅ Logo added to sidebar
 ✅ Enhanced player cards with threat indicators
+✅ **v1.3.0 released** - Compact UI redesign with profile icons ✅ GitHub Actions workflow for automatic builds
+✅ Profile icon system fully integrated with database migration ✅ Improved logging for better debugging
-✅ All changes committed and pushed to GitHub (commit `43d11e1`) ✅ Windows executables built in `dist/` folder
+✅ All changes committed and pushed to GitHub (commit `a2fbb94`) ✅ Windows executables built and released
-✅ DEVELOPMENT.md created for context preservation
 🎯 **Ready for next session** - All context documented, no pending work

 ---